With over a hundred trails spread across five mountain areas, it's easy to get overwhelmed as to where to start your mountain biking adventure.

 These routes are ideal for riders wanting to build their confidence on a mountain bike.
 These trails are perfect whether this is your first time riding a mountain, or a seasoned rider wanting to work on new skills.

 Cemetery Trail Loop is a friendly teaser to riding in Fernie.
 If mountain biking was a three-course meal, this is the appetizer of choice to get you into the swing of things.
 If after this loop you're feeling confident and your stoke level is running high, then head further towards Montane for more challenge.
 Maybe try GearHub Sports recommendation below.

-The Inclusive Trail is a new addition for spring 2019 in the Montane Area.
-This machine-built trail is a wide and buff out and back route to the Montane Hut.
+The Inclusive Trail is a machine-built trail with a wide and buff out and back route to the Montane Hut.
 Expect a gradual climb a few wide, open switchbacks along the way.
 Great tip - pack in a bite to eat for when you get to hut.
 It's a perfect spot to stop for lunch.